charlie-fitzgerald/Crop_Recommender/README.md

 User Guide

 Step 0: Make sure your computer has Python installed.
-This application was developed with Python version 3.12.3, so make sure that you have a compatible version installed.
-If you need to download Python, go to https://www.python.org/downloads/ and download the latest version of Python.
+This application was developed with Python version 3.12.3, so make sure that you have a compatible version.
+If you need to download Python, go to https://www.python.org/downloads/ and download the latest version.

 Step 1: Extract the code and other necessary files from the .zip archive that was downloaded from the repository.
 Extract the files to a location of your choosing.
 Typical software used for unzipping files are WinRAR and 7-Zip.